chetanbg1/cbg-microservice/README.md

 Profiles in Spring Boot
+--
 	when developing an app for enterprise, we deal with diff environnments such as dev, QA, prod configuration for each env is diff
   	Spring profile helps to seperate the configuraton for each env we can create diff application.properties file for each env

 Spring Actuator
+--
-	feature that helps to monitor and manage your application when you push it to production it include feature like  auditing, health, and metrics gathering can enable this feature by adding dependincy : spring-boot-starter-actuator in pom.xml default endpoint = https://localhost:8080/actuator/ explicitly include all enpoint  = management.endpoints.web.exposure.include=*
+	feature that helps to monitor and manage your application when you push it to production it include feature like  auditing, health, metrics gathering, view configuration and more in a production environment these endpoints can reveal sensitive information about our application

+   	secure actuator endpoints
+    		limit exposure - not all actuator points are exposed use spring security - authentication for accessing the actuator use HTTPS instead of HTTP

+	can enable this feature by adding dependincy : spring-boot-starter-actuator in pom.xml default endpoint = https://localhost:8080/actuator/ explicitly include all enpoint  = management.endpoints.web.exposure.include=*